mirumee/ariadne-website/docs/resolvers.md

     return None
 ```

-Alternatively, `set_field` method can be used to set function as field's resolver:
+Alternatively, the `set_field` method can be used to set a function as a field's resolver:

 ```python
 from .resolvers import resolve_email_with_permission_check